CenturySturgeon/Notes/Notes/3_System_Design.md

 - **Index**: An additional structure that is derived from the primary data.
 It allows you to search records faster in the DB with the downside of slowing down writes.

+  - **Hash Indexes**: Let’s say our data storage consists only of appending to a file, as in the preceding example.
+Then the simplest possible indexing strategy is this: keep an in-memory hash map where every key is mapped to a byte offset in the data file—the location at which the value can be found.
+    - Think of the leetcode problem 'Encode and decode a string' and you'll get it.

+  - **SSTables and LSM-Trees**

+    - *Sorted String Tables* are similar as the log files (append only files) used in the *Hash Indexes* example with just one extra detail: the format of the segment files require that the sequence of key-value pairs is sorted by key and each key only appears once within each merged segment file (the compaction process already ensures that).

+      - Merging segments is simple and efficient, even if the files are bigger than the available memory.
+The approach is like the one used in the mergesort algorithm.

+      - In order to find a particular key in the file, you no longer need to keep an index of all the keys in memory.
+You still need an in-memory index to tell you the offsets for some of the keys, but it can be sparse: one key for every few kilobytes of segment file is sufficient, because a few kilobytes can be scanned very quickly.
+        - Remember the book's example: You need a key between to keys that are in the in-memory index, so you just use the first key's offset and search from there.

+      - Since read requests need to scan over several key-value pairs in the requested range anyway, it is possible to group those records into a block and compress it before writing it to disk.

+    - *Log-Structured Merge-Tree*: Storage engines that are based on this principle of merging and compacting sorted files are often called LSM storage engines.

+    - **strategies to determine the order and timing of how SSTables are compacted and merged.**

+      - Size-tiered compaction: In size-tiered compaction, newer and smaller SSTables are successively merged into older and larger SSTables.
+        - Cassandra
+        -  HBase

+      - Leveled compaction: In leveled compaction, the key range is split up into smaller SSTables and older data is moved into separate “levels,” which allows the compaction to proceed more incrementally and use less disk space.
+        - LevelDB
+        - RocksDB
+        - Cassandra

+    - Since data is stored in sorted order, you can efficiently perform range queries (scanning all keys above some minimum and up to some maximum), and because the disk writes are sequential the LSM-tree can support remarkably high write throughput.

+  - **B-Trees**
+    - Like SSTables, B-trees keep key-value pairs sorted by key, which allows efficient key-value lookups and range queries.
+But that’s where the similarity ends: B-trees have a very different design philosophy.

+<iframe width="320" height="180" src="https://www.youtube.com/watch?v=BIlFTFrEFOI&t=64s" title="SQL Hash Indexes" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="1"></iframe>

+- **Memtable**: An in-memory balanced tree data structure (for example, a red-black tree)

+- **Bloom filter**: is a memory-efficient data structure for approximating the contents of a set.
+It can tell you if a key does not appear in the database, and thus saves many unnecessary disk reads for nonexistent keys.

+- **Compaction**: Compaction means throwing away duplicate keys in the log, and keeping only the most recent update for each key (very useful to avoid running out of space).

+  - Each segment now has its own in-memory hash table, mapping keys to file offsets.
+In order to find the value for a key, we first check the most recent segment’s hash map; if the key is not present we check the second-most- recent segment, and so on.

+  - **Tombstone**: If you want to delete a key and its associated value, you have to append a special deletion record to the data file (sometimes called a tombstone).
+When log segments are merged, the tombstone tells the merging process to discard any previous values for the deleted key.

 - **Storage engines**:
   - Log-structured:
   - Page-oriented: